 FAQ

 Yes.
-For this, you'll want to use hot water when whisking your matcha powder.
+For this, you'll want to use hot water when whisking your powdered green tea.
 For the milk you'll want to steam it or simply warm it up in a small pot.
 Assemble the same was as shown in the process images above.
 Exclude serving over ice.

 It is a caffeinated beverage that is made up of matcha green tea powder mixed with hot water and combined with steamed milk or other milk substitute.
 Pour milk over ice if enjoying it cold.